Technigo/project-chatbot/README.md

 # Project Name

 For this weeks project our assignment was to build a chatbot.
-The project was done by working in pairs.
+The project was done by pair-programming together with @emmahogberg88.

 ## The problem